 Check the details with your favourite bamboo clothing brand before making a decision about whether to go ahead with purchasing your next pair of bamboo leggings or t-shirt.
 If they are truly eco-friendly, they should be paying attention to where the raw bamboo that makes their clothing comes from.

-What are the health impacts?
+What are the health impacts of viscose?

 In traditional viscose manufacture, carbon disulfide is used to treat the wood pulp before it is spun into fabric.
 But this chemical has serious consequences for the workers who make viscose.
 Studies have found that carbon disulfide is associated with a range of health issues, including heart disease, cancer, birth defects, and psychiatric disorders.